sharovatov/teamlead/articles/tests-persuasion.md

 2. with autotests implemented and the coverage raised to a significant level, ‘manual QA’ engineers are freed from constant routine repeated tasks of regression testing and therefore can spend more time on exploratory testing

 Both mean that the headcount will stay the same (or grow), so the autotest shouldn’t be a threat to the manager’s career growth, and with better quality that autotests combined with better manual QA, the manager will be able to showcase their better results to the upper management.

+This — showcasing the results to the upper management — might be very important

 advise here: show the benefits
 - QA can sit closer to developers -> time to market decrease